MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 29. You will now test what happens when you attempt to open the document that was sent to your personal email address.
 Use your phone or classroom PC to access your personal email address.
 Open the email that you (in the role of Holly) just sent to your personal email address, and then attempt to open the attached file.

-30. You should receive a messaging indicating that you are not signed into Office with an account that has permission to access the document.
+30. You should receive a message indicating that you are not signed into Office with an account that has permission to access the document.
 You can optionally sign in with an account that has permission to access the file, or request access from the **AlexW@xxxxxZZZZZZ.onmicrosoft.com** account, or Cancel out of the operation.
 Select **Cancel**.  <br/>

 	‎Since only Joni was assigned permission to read the document, you just verified that Azure Information Protection protected the document based on the PII policy parameters that you configured.